 It’s commonplace for form filling tasks to be done retrospectively, with drivers completing any required paperwork at the end of the working day.

 Real-time safety monitoring and checks

-A digital approach means that managers are able to centrally monitor vehicle checks across any scale of mobile workforce, with access to real-time status updates and alerts.
+A digital approach means that managers are able to communicate with their operatives easily and centrally monitor vehicle checks across any scale of mobile workforce, with access to real-time status updates and alerts.

 The MyMobileWorkers system automatically records and stores information on each safety check that’s carried out, with all of this data being collated into the final job report.

 It’s a level of information that helps to demonstrate an organisation’s commitment to ensuring the safety of both vehicles and their users.

 The accurate data that’s generated can also help to improve general maintenance with more extensive checks based on mileage and the exact amount of time each vehicle is used.